 - To access the International Terminal pet relief area, exit through doors A1, A2, or A3.
 The area will be close to the Hourly Parking Deck.

-ATL Airport Pet Relief Area Maps
+Atlanta Airport Pet Relief Area Maps

-What to Expect from Hartsfield-Jackson Atlanta Airport Pet Relief Stations
+Hartsfield-Jackson Atlanta Airport Pet Relief Stations

 Until 2016, Hartsfield-Jackson had only two pet relief areas—they were outdoors and in pre-security areas.
 In early 2016, the federal government issued a rule saying airports with 10,000 or more passengers boarding planes annually would need to provide wheelchair-accessible animal relief areas for service animals.
 Hartsfield-Jackson took this rule to heart, implementing five new indoor, wheelchair-accessible animal relief areas in two years.